 After all, rent is a contractual agreement that is legally binding.
 Therefore, it's important that all parties involved clearly understand the rental agreement.

-Popular Ways to Collect Rent
+Comparing the 6 Best Ways to Collect Rent

 1. Property management software

-Cons: Premium option.
+Cons:

 Property management software allows tenants to pay rent online via credit card, debit card, or direct bank transfer.
 With property management software, you have the convenience of receiving online rent payments.
-This makes it easy to see all your rent payments and to keep track of your accounting.
+This makes it easy to see all your rent payments and to keep track of your rent ledger.
 You can also set up automatic payment reminders and late payment notices.

 Tenants also have access to an online portal–even from their smartphone–to view their balance, payment history, and more.